dpchamps/garbage-day/blog/chapter-1.md

 The runtime will parse the above code, and then allocate memory for these variables.

-In order to provide a generic interface for allocating and managing memory, we'll need to allocate _more_ than the requested data for administrative purposes:
+We'll need to allocate _more_ than just the requested data for administrative purposes, though.
+So let's create some data structures for that now.

 ```rust
 pub trait Allocation {}